abeldavid/geocamShare/docs/otherOperatingSystems.rst

 installed MacPorts, here's a command that installs the more vital dependencies::

-  sudo port -vn install py26-virtualenv py26-pip git-core sqlite3 jpeg p5-image-exiftool
+  sudo port -vn install py27-virtualenv py27-pip git-core sqlite3 jpeg p5-image-exiftool

 .. _MacPorts: http://www.macports.org

-If you are just starting with Mac Ports, note that that command will install a massive software stack including both Python and Perl interpreters, and could take hours of compilation time.
+If you are just starting with MacPorts, note that that command will install a massive software stack including both Python and Perl interpreters, and could take hours of compilation time.
+Once you've installed it, you will want to make sure ``/opt/local/bin`` is in your PATH and you're using the MacPorts Python 2.7 interpreter.

 An additional set of dependencies is needed to render the map marker icons from SVG source files.
 You can either install those dependencies